XpiritBV/mini-hacks/Controlling-Your-Philips-Hue/README.md

 ![Xpirit TechDays MiniHack Banner](../HackBanner-s.png)
 # Controlling your Philips Hue

 ## The Challenge ##
-You'll need to control Hue lamps from a Xamarin.Forms app.
+In this Mini-Hack you will learn how to control a Hue lamp from a Xamarin.Forms app.

 > You'll want to ensure that you've restored the Nuget packages before trying to build the project.
-You may also need to configure Android deployment within the configuration manager in VS to deploy to a simulator or device (this isn't applicable for those of you using Xamarin Studio).
+You may also need to configure Android deployment within the configuration manager in Visual Studio to deploy to a simulator or device (this isn't applicable for those of you using Xamarin Studio).

 ## Prerequisites ##
 Amazing Philip Hue: [Turn On Living video on YouTube] (https://www.youtube.com/watch?v=lCv4r3wgsPQ)